JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 commit `kotlin-js-store` and its contents to your version control system.
 It ensures that your application is being built with the exact same dependency tree on all machines.

-If needed, you can change both directory and lockfile names in the build script:
+If needed, you can change both directory and lockfile names in `build.gradle(.kts)`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">